 The data collected in customer analytics is quantitative data — or numerical data.
 Here are examples of a few important quantitative customer analytics metrics to know:

-- Retention rate: The percentage of customers that remain customers over a given time period.
+• Customer retention or retention rate: The percentage of customers that remain customers over a given time period.

-- Customer Lifetime Value (CLV): The measurement of a customer’s total revenue value to a company over the lifespan of the relationship.
+• Customer lifetime value (CLV): The measurement of a customer’s total revenue value to a company over the lifespan of the relationship.

 Customer analytics can serve as a great starting point for checking the pulse on your overall customer experience, but don’t stop there.
+Collecting written feedback directly from your customers is integral to uncovering key insights to improve customer experiences.

 Voice of the customer (VoC)